rancher/tfp-automation/tests/registries/README.md

   # STANDALONE CONFIG - RANCHER SETUP
   ###################################
   standalone:
-    airgapInternalFQDN: ""                        # REQUIRED - Have the same name as the rancherHostname but it must end with `-internal`
     bootstrapPassword: ""                         # REQUIRED - this is the same as the adminPassword above, make sure they match
     certManagerVersion: ""                        # REQUIRED - (e.g. v1.15.3)
     osGroup: ""                                   # REQUIRED - fill with group of the instance created